random image Contact us with your feedback and ideas

 3. The oldest section at the back of the property originally housed the military stables; it contains approximately 9,000 square feet.

-Total interior square footage is estimated at just over 40,000 square feet.
+Total interior square footage is estimated at over 40,000 square feet.

 The land area is approximately five acres, pending final lot line approval by the City.